ivelin/zk0/docs/RUNNING.md

 For advanced troubleshooting, check `simulation.log` in outputs or consult [TECHNICAL-OVERVIEW.md](TECHNICAL-OVERVIEW.md).

-If issues persist, ensure you're following the constraints in [INSTALLATION.md](INSTALLATION.md) and the memory bank in `.kilocode/rules/memory-bank/`.
+If issues persist, ensure you're following the constraints in [INSTALLATION.md](INSTALLATION.md) and the development guidelines in [DEVELOPMENT.md](DEVELOPMENT.md).